 Torun Christmas Market

 Torun is not as large as other cities in Poland, and the size of its Christmas market reflects that.
 However, with its medieval charm, Torun looks beautiful when decorated for Christmas.
 So if you're in the area, there's no reason not to check out the small Christmas market here.
 Grab a mug of hot mulled wine or find an ornament for your tree at home or to give as a holiday gift.Continue to 5 of 6 below.

 Gdansk Christmas Market

-If you're in Gdansk during the month of December, be sure to stop by its Christmas market on Targ Weglowy to meet the Polish Santa, take a twirl on the ice skating rink, and see Christmas tree displays from around the world.
-Buy gifts made from amber harvested from the sea or find souvenirs that will remind you of your stay in this northern city.
+If you're in the port city of Gdansk during in December, be sure to stop by its Christmas market on Targ Weglowy to meet the Polish Santa, take a twirl on the ice skating rink, and see Christmas tree displays from around the world.
+Buy gifts made from amber harvested from the nearby Baltic Sea or find souvenirs that will remind you of your stay in this northern city.

 06 of 06